 Furthermore, the Emergency Notification System is tested annually to ensure all faculty, staff and students are familiar with emergency alerts and what their individual roles are during an actual situation.
 The testing can be announced or unannounced.
-Results are documented by the Asst.
-V.P. for Public Safety and/or his/her designee and made public to the community through campus email.
-The Asst.
-V.P. for Public Safety or designee is responsible for the initiation of Emergency Alerts, as well as managing the lists of who receives them.
+Results are documented by the Director of Public Safety and/or his/her designee and made public to the community through campus email.
+The Director of Public Safety or designee is responsible for the initiation of Emergency Alerts, as well as managing the lists of who receives them.